 About Hidden Brook

-Hidden Brook Investments manages capital for a select number of clients, seeking to employ the best investment frameworks and practices learned over two decades of experience allocating capital to managers.
+Hidden Brook Investments works with a select number of clients, seeking to employ the best investment frameworks and practices learned over two decades of experience allocating capital to managers.
 The firm is focused on compounding capital for the long-term and marrying investment excellence with business sufficiency.

-Additionally, Ted serves as an Advisor to a handful of asset managers.
-His active roles include Board of Directors of Stansberry Asset Management, Special Advisor, Sunderland Capital Partners, Board of Advisors, Blueprint Capital Management, Board of Advisors, The Imprint Group, and Board of Advisors, HedgePort Associates.
+Ted also serves as an Advisor to a handful of asset managers.
+His active roles include Board of Directors of Stansberry Asset Management, Special Advisor to Sunderland Capital Partners, Board of Advisors of Blueprint Capital Management, Board of Advisors of The Imprint Group, and Board of Advisors of HedgePort Associates.
 Past projects included partnering with a single family office to identify and implement investments in micro private equity managers and consulting to a large Canadian pension plan about the development of a business plan and investment strategy for an internal multi-manager, market neutral hedge fund.

 Ted Seides, CFA, is the son of a teacher and a psychiatrist.
 Perhaps by genetic disposition, he is passionate about sharing his insights and investing in people.